nielsenjared/nielsenjared.github.io/content/blog/flow/index.md

 ## How to Get in the Zone

 To get in the zone, or find flow, requires us to first acquire the necessary skills.
 In learning those skills, we will encounter friction, which is a good thing.
-Once we're in the zone, we need to continually invest our knowledge portfolios or we will become bored or anxious.
+To stay in the zone over time, we need to continually invest our knowledge portfolios or we will become bored or anxious.

 Practice makes practice.